SepulchralVerdigris/path2victory/Base Game.md

 Some creature cards describe other conditions.
 These also end at the end of the target’s turn unless specified.

-## Combat statuses
+# Combat statuses

 Combat statuses are circumstantial, sometimes beneficial, and do not typically go away on their own.

 **Flanked:** When a creature has enemy creatures on opposite sides of it, and those creatures are not helpless, the creature is flanked.
-When a creature is flanked, it is off-guard against all attackers until it ceases to be flanked.
+While a creature is flanked, it is off-guard against all attackers.

 The target must be in reach of both flankers, and a line drawn from the center of one flanker’s space to the center of the other must pass through the target’s space.
 For example, if attacker 1 is in a given space, attacker 2 can be in a variety of other spaces to flank the target (T):

 <img src="img/flanking.png" />

 **Helpless**: A creature that is dying is helpless.
-They cannot take actions (including reactions) or spend action points.
+They cannot take actions (including reactions) or spend AP.
 When their turn begins, it ends immediately.
-The creature does not count as a creature for the purposes of affecting opponents (they can move through the helpless creature’s space, are not flanked by the helpless creature, etc).
+The creature does not count as a creature for the purposes of affecting opponents (they can move through the helpless creature’s space, are not flanked by it, etc).

 **Invisible:** The creature cannot be seen, which means attackers do not have line of sight to it.
 Area of effect attacks can still affect an invisible creature as normal, as can the attacks of those with the True Seeing or Blindsight features.